Luis Aparicio: Awards and honors

 In 2006, two bronze statues depicting Aparicio and former White Sox second baseman Nellie Fox were unveiled on the outfield concourse of U.S. Cellular Field in Chicago.
 Fox's statue shows him flipping a baseball toward Aparicio, while Aparicio's statue shows him preparing to receive the ball from Fox.
+Artist Gary Tillery sculpted the statue of Aparicio.

 In 2007, Aparicio was inducted into the Hispanic Heritage Baseball Museum Hall of Fame.

 There is a stadium in Maracaibo, Venezuela, bearing his father's name.
 The full name of the stadium is Estadio Luis Aparicio El Grande (Luis Aparicio "the Great" Stadium) in honor to Luis Aparicio Ortega.
 Also, the sports complex where the stadium is located is named Polideportivo Luis Aparicio Montiel.
 There are also several streets and avenues bearing his name throughout Venezuela.

 In 2015, Empresas Polar and Fenix Media released a documentary, Thirty Years of Immortality, which features testimonials from many major leaguers, friends, and family, on the day that Aparicio was announced as being voted into the Baseball Hall of Fame.
 Director Isaac Bencid said, "It was a good time to honor Mr. Aparicio because it was the first time he had a documentary made of his life.
 I want to make people know in Venezuela.
 I think sometimes that you in the United States know more about Mr. Aparicio than many Venezuelans.
 Baseball is very important down there but a lot of young people in Venezuela don't know Mr. Aparicio.
 What we want to do is honor him and make people know about him."

+Following the death of Willie Mays on June 18, 2024, Aparicio is the oldest living Baseball Hall of Famer.